aghaffar570/destination/README.md

 A node applicaiton that allows users to select the finest attractions in the NYC with complementary lodging.
 The app is a test project that experiments with the backend and database.

+## how to

+* select the attraction and add it itinerary.
+* select the attraction in the itinerary for more information.
+* view it on the map.

 ## usage

 ```